 By doing this, you waste precious word count on not-so-important aspects of the paper which could have been used to justify your arguments/claims with supporting evidence and examples.

 Introduction and conclusion paragraphs are not meant to be more than 10% of the essay.
 So, if you’re writing a five-page argumentative essay, you can devote half a page to the introduction.

 However, if your essay is 1,000 words, don’t spend more than four or five paragraphs on the introduction.

 5. Boring and uninteresting

 Instructors read several essays in a day.
 Don’t make it difficult for them by writing a tepid and uninteresting introduction that just makes them yawn.

-So, think of ways to write a strong and engaging introductory paragraph - one that keeps them invested in what you have to say.
-Don’t spend time repeating the assignment specifications or writing definitions as none of these are necessary.
+So, think of ways to write a solid and engaging introductory paragraph - one that keeps them invested in what you have to say.
+Don’t spend time repeating the assignment specifications or writing definitions, as none of these are necessary.

-In spite of this, if you are feeling stuck or are unable to begin your argumentative essay, you can reach out to us at Writers Per Hour.
-Our essay writing experts will help you put together an impactful introduction that will set a strong foundation for the argumentative essay.
+In spite of this, if you are stuck or unable to begin your argumentative essay, you can reach out to us at Writers Per Hour.
+Our essay-writing experts will help you put together an impactful introduction that will set a strong foundation for the argumentative essay.